Appdynamics/zookeeper-monitoring-extension/README.md

 For example, if you have 4 zookeeper servers configured, then number of threads required are 5 (4 thread per server + 1 to run main task)

 ##### Yml Validation
-Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ .
-On reaching the website, paste the contents and press the “Go” button on the bottom left.
+Please copy all the contents of the config.yml file and go to https://jsonformatter.org/yaml-validator .
+On reaching the website, paste the contents and press the “Validate YAML” button.
+Resolve the errors if there are any.

 #### Metrics.xml